victorangeloblancada/victorangeloblancada.github.io-jekyll/_pages/about.md

 IPG Mediabrands is the global media and data management arm of Interpublic Group.
 An industry-leader in terms of analytics, it manages USD 39 billion of marketing investments on behalf of clients worldwide.

-#### Analytics Technology Manager, Manila Global Modeling Center (2015-2017)
+#### APAC Analytics Technology Manager (2015-2017)

-- Built and managed the global predictive modeling hub in Manila that supported the analytics needs of markets across IPG Mediabrands' global footprint.
+- Built and managed the APAC predictive modeling hub in Manila that supported the analytics needs of markets across IPG Mediabrands' APAC and global footprint.
 - Developed an intelligent marketing spend optimization platform that resulted in 13% sales lift for clients.
 The platform uses COByLA (constrained optimization by linear approximation) to automatically determine the optimal media schedule across channels and days.
 - Used Markov Chain Monte Carlo models to measure the effectiveness of advertising spending on client KPIs.
 Successfully predicted the results of the 2016 Philippine election using a Markov Chain Monte Carlo model created for a client political party.